Artelia/NIMPHS/docs/source/documentation/openfoam/index.rst

 * :ref:`openfoam_create_sequence`

 .. important::
     Useful information are printed in the console (times, errors, warnings, etc).
     Do not hesitate to open it.
-On Windows, ``Window ‣ Toggle System Console``
+On Windows, ``Window ‣ Toggle System Console``.

 .. _openfoam_import_file: